- Chapter 1: 5 Best Case Practices for Your Online Store Navigation

 Let’s see an example of a mega menu.

-Quicksilver has a very neat and clean mega menu.
+Quicksilver has an elegant and clean mega menu.
 Its website uses a wide-scale mega menu with centered menus, large whitespaces, and a unified black font to fit the minimalist style.
-And this is not a mega menu, it does not have any dropdowns and subsections inside its menu items.
+However, this is not a mega menu; it does not have any dropdowns and subsections inside its menu items.

-As you can see, mega menus can offer your customers a lot of options in your main menu, and you can even include images or videos.
+As you can see, mega menus can offer your customers many options in your main menu, and you can even include images or videos.